 - If you have any other flashable AVR devices plugged in (if you don’t know, you probably don’t), unplug them, as dfu-programmer gets confused if it finds more than one flash target.

-- Hold down the HWB button.
-Then press and release the RESET button while still holding down HWB.
+- Hold down RESET button.
+Hold down the HWB button.
+Let go of RESET button.
 Finally, let go of HWB as well.

 - At a command line, run “dfu-programmer at90usb646 get product-revision” (without the quotes).
 If you get the error “dfu-programmer: no device present”, try running as the root user.
 If you still get that error, repeat step 5.